Thank you for supporting my small business

 The name Jamboleo blends my love of jam with my other passion, dancing the Argentine tango.
 A boleo is a tango embellishment.
 Together, jam and boleo become Jamboleo, a celebration of summer, of pursuing what you love, and of the pleasure of eating truly delicious food that has been crafted with care.

-Just like two dancers come together on a dance floor to create something new with their embrace, each jar blends two essential flavors, one fruit and one herb or spice, into a new third flavor.
+Just like two dancers come together on a dance floor to create something new with their embrace, each jar blends two essential flavors, one fruit and one herb or spice, or two fruits, into a new third flavor.

 Whether you spread your Jamboleo on muffins, pour it over ice cream, or mix it into in cocktails (try blackberry with cinnamon as a Manhattan mixer!), my hope is that each bite fills you up.